bjw-s/KoboMail/README.md

 Use this software AT YOUR OWN RISK.

 ## Changelog
+**0.4.0**
+* added the ability to configure the IMAP folder that is monitored
+* added the ability to automatically remove any emails that are processed
+* modernized the CI toolset

 **0.3.0**
 * added hability to configure email search criteria by subject tag
 * added hability to limit which filetypes we get from the emails found
-* users can choose to run KoboMail automatically via UDEV rules (whenever Kobo device gets wifi) or manually via NickelMenu
+* users can choose to run KoboMail automatically via Udev rules (whenever Kobo device gets wifi) or manually via NickelMenu
 * NickelDbus usage now requires new version 0.2.0 for dialog (if not present only logs will be written)

 **0.2.0**